 Savory crepes were especially popular in the 1960s and 1970s.
 Like fondue, crepes represented a move toward globalizing the American palate, and they're actually quite fun, both to make and to eat.
 Also from the November 1974 issue of Ebony comes this simple recipe for a smoky, creamy, ham-focused crepe.
 Topped with cool avocado slices, this recipe still feels current.

 Shrimp was in abundance in 17th-century New England and no doubt made an appearance in 1621's autumn feast.
 But shrimp has virtually disappeared from Thanksgiving tables in the intervening four centuries, which seems unfortunate, as shrimp is not only super-high in protein but also a guaranteed crowd-pleaser.

 That goes double for shrimp cocktail, which somehow manages to pair boiled shrimp with ketchup for a paradoxically upscale culinary vibe.
 Here's an updated take on the classic shrimp cocktail, featuring oven-roasted shrimp.

 Classic Thanksgiving Salads and Relishes

 Cool slices of avocado also feature prominently in this Thanksgiving-themed salad featured in Sunset Magazine's Host and Hostess Book, published in 1940.

-The recipe features gelatin, as many recipes did in the early to mid-20th century.
+The recipe features gelatin, as many recipes did in the early to the mid-20th century.
 (After all, it was in 1934 that the world first heard the jingle "J-E-L-L-O" on the radio.)
 But let's not hold that against it.
 In fact, it's pure Americana.
 More importantly, this recipe features the contrasting flavors and textures of cranberries, avocado, and watercress.
 What's not to love?

 Cranberry Jewel Salad